brianwade1/PyGame_Tanks/README.md

 ## Environment and Packages

 This repo was built with python version 3.10.8.
-The only package outside the standard packages required for this repo are
+The only package outside the standard packages required for this repo are:

 * pygame version 2.1.2
 * numpy version 1.24. (needed for the A* algorithm)

 The [requirements.txt](requirements.txt) allows the user to create an environment with this package by running the command: python3 -m pip install -r requirements.txt